reeseca90/blog/README.md

   - Delete posts
   - Delete comments
   - Delete all comments associated with a post when the post is deleted
+  - Hiding posts

 In progress:
-- Enable as user:
-    - Hiding posts
+  - Design